Smooth approximations for constant-mean-curvature hypersurfaces with isolated singularities: Introduction

 There exists a set $E$, with finite perimeter in $B^{n+1}_{R}(p)$, that coincides a.e.~with $E_0$ in $B_R^{n+1}(p) \setminus B_r^{n+1}(p)$, that is a minimiser of $J_\lambda$ in $B_r^{n+1}(p) \subset B^{n+1}_{R}(p)$, and with the following properties: \begin{itemize} \item there exists $\Sigma \subset B_r^{n+1}(p)$, closed in $B_r^{n+1}(p)$, with $\text{dim}_{\mathcal{H}}(\Sigma) \leq n-7$ such that $\big(\overline{\partial^* E} \cap B_r^{n+1}(p)\big) \setminus \Sigma$ is a smoothly embedded hypersurface with mean curvature $\lambda \nu_E$, where $\nu_E$ is the inward unit normal to $E$; more precisely, $\Sigma = \emptyset$ if $n\leq 6$, and $\Sigma$ is discrete if $n=7$. \item $\overline{\partial^* E} \cap \partial B^{n+1}_{r}(p) = T_0$. \end{itemize} \end{thm}

+In the more general formulation that we will provide with Theorem \ref{thm:variational}, both smoothness and tranversality conditions will be removed (see also Remark \ref{oss:introtheorem}).

-The `boundary condition' is set by prescribing the coincidence a.e.~with a reference set $E_0$ (the condition $r<R$ provides an annulus in which $E_0$ is non-trivial).
-The submanifold $T_0$ acts as prescribed boundary condition.
+The `boundary condition' in Theorem \ref{thm:variational_simplified} is set by prescribing the coincidence a.e.~with a reference set $E_0$ (the condition $r<R$ provides an annulus in which $E_0$ is non-trivial).
+The submanifold $T_0$ acts as prescribed boundary condition for the hypersurface that we seek.
 The last conclusion of the theorem states that the solution does not touch $\partial B^{n+1}_{r}(p)$ except at $T_0$.
-So $\overline{\partial^* E} \setminus (B^{n+1}_{R}(p) \setminus \overline{B^{n+1}_{r}(p)}) \setminus \Sigma$ is a smooth hypersurface with boundary in the open set $B_R^{n+1}(p) \setminus \Sigma$.
+So $\overline{\partial^* E}\cap B_r^{n+1}(p) \setminus \Sigma $ is a smooth hypersurface with boundary in the open set $B_R^{n+1}(p) \setminus \Sigma$.
 (Since $T_0$ is smooth, $\Sigma$ does not accumulate onto $T_0$ by Allard's boundary regularity theorem, \cite{All_boundary}; this property is not needed in our forthcoming arguments.)

-The condition $\lambda <\frac{n}{r}$ is essential for the last conclusion of Theorem \ref{thm:variational_simplified}, as we will point out in Section \ref{variational_setup}.
-On the other hand, existence alone follows for any $\lambda$.
-In Theorem \ref{thm:variational} below we will drop smoothness and tranversality conditions.
+While the existence of a minimiser follows for any $\lambda$, the condition $\lambda <\frac{n}{r}$ is essential for the last conclusion of Theorem \ref{thm:variational_simplified}, as well as for the verification of the prescribed mean curvature condition.
+We will discuss this with examples in Remark \ref{oss:example_ball}; when $\lambda > \frac{n}{r}$ the hypersurface may in fact touch $\partial B_r^{n+1}(0)$ away from its boundary $T_0$.